 In this model there cannot be tasks with different levels of difficulty.
 If students are to collaborate it really helps if they work on the same task.
 Also, students need to be able to do arithmetical calculations and have a good understanding in algebra in order to fully use it for learning new areas in a scientific accurate way.
 With this said it is not a problem if a student have not learned everything from before since he will get to practise it over and over again in new situations since it is applied in all that is to come.
 It is the teachers’ job to make sure that everyone knows enough to be able to move on and this is why formative assessment is of great importance in this style of teaching.

 One thing that is possible in this model, and almost impossible in other, is weak students making enormous leaps forward when they suddenly start to understand how areas in mathematics are connected.
 Practising and realising the use of algebra while learning new content makes sure that students’ foundation gets stronger each day.
 This makes it possible for every student to reach a higher potential that it would ever be if mathematics was split inte pieces and simplified with easy tasks.

 Simplifying mathematics with easy tasks is dangerous since students will not be able to apply their knowledge and therefore they see no point in learning it.
 You should instead work in a scientific mathematical way, meaning the learner should use his existing knowledge to grasp new content.
 In this way students will strengthen what they already know in the learning process.
 Working in this way, students are ensured to get a real understanding of what mathematics is all about, and in time students will develop a strong knowledge that can be used for real applications and at the same time ensure them that they are prepared for high-level studies.

 Are you looking for material in maths designed according to the constuctivistic model?
-If you are, please visit Ma.fi (Finnish) or Matematik.fi (Swedish) and learn about a digital math book for junior-high.
+If you are, please visit Ma.fi (available in English, Swedish and Finnish) and learn about a digital math book for junior-high.